ML-Fundamentals - Bias Variance Tradeoff

 Numerically calculate the out of sample error for and for 100 data points uniformly distributed in the interval of (validation data)

-Also calculate the mean of the out of sample error for and
+Also calculate the average "out of sample error" for both hypothesis sets and .

-Plot the target function together with both hypothesis and using the average and
+Plot the target function together with both average hypotheses and using the average and

-Considering your results, which hypothsis seems to better model the target function?
+Considering your results, which hypothesis seems to better model the target function?

 Practically this explanation is all you need to solve the exercise.
 You are free to complete it without any further guiding or by proceeding with this notebook.